 Both scholarship programmes explicitly encourage women to apply.

 Many applications are rejected because the employer’s statement was not complete, so please be sure to read the following tips carefully.
 The employer’s statement consists of two pages.

-On the first page, your employer must declare that your salary will continue to be paid; your position at the company will be kept; that you will not be assigned any tasks during the scholarship period; and that they are available to answer any questions regarding your application.
+On the first page, your employer must declare that your salary will continue to be paid; your position at the company will be kept open; that you will not be assigned any tasks during the scholarship period; and that they are available to answer any questions regarding your application.
 Be as factual and transparent as possible.
 Do not leave room for confusion.

 On the second page, your employer needs to provide a plan on how the knowledge you’ll acquire during your course at RNTC will be implemented when you return to your home country.
 It is very important that this be as detailed as possible.
 Use this as an opportunity to dream big within a realistic space – how is studying with us going to affect real change in your workplace, business community and society at large?